Maldivian language

-Dhivehi is a descendant of Elu Prakrit and is closely related to Sinhala, but not mutually intelligible with it.
-Many languages have influenced the development of Dhivehi through the ages.
+Maldivian is a descendant of Elu Prakrit and is closely related to Sinhala, but not mutually intelligible with it.
+Many languages have influenced the development of Maldivian through the ages.
 They include Malayalam, Arabic, Hindustani, Persian, Tamil, French, Portuguese, and English.
 The English words atoll (a ring of coral islands or reefs) and dhoni (a vessel for inter-atoll navigation) are anglicised forms of the Maldivian words atoḷu and dōni.
-Before European colonization of the Southern Hemisphere, it was the southernmost Indo-European language.
+Before European colonisation of the Southern Hemisphere, it was the southernmost Indo-European language.